 If you’re an avid runner or hiker, you’re likely familiar with a frustrating problem: blisters.
 They can pop up anywhere - your toes, your heels, the ball of your foot - and cause adventure-ending pain and tenderness.
 The key to avoiding painful blisters is to stop them before they develop: here’s how.

 If you take a look around your local gym, you’ll see them - a sea of plain white or black socks, probably calf height, rising out of the tennis shoes of gym-goers both male and female.
-We have nothing against neutral-colored socks, but we’d like to make a case for sporting bright colors and designs on your next visit to the gym or trailhead.
+We have nothing against neutral-colored socks (in fact, we offer plenty of sock options in all-black or all-white), but we’d like to make a case for sporting bright colors and designs on your next visit to the gym or trailhead.